Rounding it up

 A great way to limit impulse spending is to wait 24 hours before buying something.
 If you’re still willing to buy something 24 hours later, it probably wasn’t an impulse purchase or the result of heightened emotions.

 KOHO’s budgeting and spending insights also make it easy to reduce any impulse purchases by highlighting where and how people spend money.
-If you’re a KOHO Premium user, the KOHO app offers access to financial coaching.
+If you’re a KOHO Extra user, the KOHO app offers access to financial coaching.
 It’s a useful feature beyond the scope of emotional spending, but certainly worth highlighting here as well!

 6. Deal with the underlying cause